talhariaz324/talhariaz324/README.md

 # 👋 Hey, I'm Talha Riaz

 I design, develop, and simplify to deliver **scalable platforms built for growth**, from high-traffic web apps that stay resilient under peak demand to **multi-market payment and revenue systems** powering fintech and consumer platforms.
+Also Expanding into AI-integrated applications with LangChain and RAG pipelines.

 With a **product-first mindset**, I focus on solutions that not only perform technically but also **unlock measurable business impact**, enabling faster growth and smarter customer experiences.